Showing 1 - 1 OF 1

 Makerspaces are now available in many Army libraries.
 All ages can explore and enjoy science, technology, engineering, the arts and mathematics.

 The Bateman Library on Langley, delivers high quality self-directed education for all.
 Professional staff provide research assistance and instruction for on-the-shelf and online information.
 They also provide life-long education to Airmen and families, whether for personal development, career advancement, life enrichment, or just for fun.
 Located in the heart of the dorm campus, the Library has both CAC-enabled commercial and .mil computers, secure Wi-Fi, scanning, and a low-cost fax service, as well as study carrels and meeting spaces.

 The Bateman Library also offers:

-Subject Specializations: CLEP/DANTES, CSAF, language learning, military leadership book discussion kits, career/resumes, research assistance and print books for secure locations.
+Subject Specializations: language learning, military leadership book discussion kits, career/resumes, research assistance and print books for secure locations.
 Additionally: Videogames, iPads/Pods, audiobooks, DVDs, e-readers, tablets, maker kits, online book club, and summer reading clubs for all ages.

-Groninger Library, 1313 Washington Blvd, Fort Eustis, VA is adjacent to the Post Exchange parking lot, is open Saturday thru Thursday and closed on federal holidays.
-For more information, call 757-878-5017. www.groningerlibrary.com Like us at: www.facebook.com/groningerlibrary
+Groninger Library, 1313 Washington Blvd, Fort Eustis, VA is adjacent to the Post Exchange parking lot.
+For more information, call 757-878-5017 or visit www.groningerlibrary.com.
+Like us on Facebook, www.facebook.com/groningerlibrary.